project-codeflare/zero-copy-model-loading/README.md

 ## Notebooks

 Notebooks can be found in the `notebooks` directory:
 * `zero_copy_loading.ipynb`: The notebook that was used when authoring the original blog post.
+* `benchmark/benchmark.ipynb`: The notebook that was used when authoring the second post in the series.

 Instructions to run notebooks:
 1. Install `bash` and either `anaconda` or `miniconda`.